 Multiple cat households may require multiple types of litter to keep everyone happy.

 Location of the Litter Box

 Have you moved the litter box recently?
 Like us, cats prefer privacy when doing their duties.
 If there’s a lot of foot traffic or noise, try moving the box to a more secluded area.
 But, put it in an area where he will feel safe and have an escape route if he needs it.

-Now you Need to Make Your Cat’s Inappropriate Urination Spots Undesirable:
+Make Your Cat’s Inappropriate Urination Spots Undesirable: